Gentex Corp. Sustainability Report 2014

 |Resolved Clause Summary||Sustainability report including ESG performance and GHG goals|

 Sustainability reporting is on the rise globally.
 In 2011, there was a 46% increase in the number of organizations worldwide using the Global Reporting Initiative’s (GRI) Guidelines for their ESG reporting according to G&A Institute.
 Smaller companies are proactively adopting sustainability reporting to report on progress as they grow.
 Gentex industry peers Asahi Glass and Magna International publish key sustainability factors.
-In contrast, Gentex does not report on its sustainability efforts nor disclose GHG data.
+In contrast, Gentex does not report on its sustainability efforts including challenges, risks and successful progress, nor disclose GHG data.

 Gentex states on its website that it has established objectives “to minimize…the creation of waste, pollution and adverse impacts on the environment associated with company activities, products or services.”
 However, shareholders currently have no access to substantial information on how the company is managing these business factors or meeting these goals.